Nordix/keycloak-client-cert-lookup-for-envoy/docs/security-and-client-cert-forwarding.md

 Scenario:

 Authentication fails because the SPI implementation expects the identity from the XFCC header, which is not set for internal clients.
-Therefore, the client certificate is not retrieved from the TLS connection.
+The client certificate information from the TLS layer is not used.

 ![image](assets/xfcc-scenario-1.drawio.svg)